Einride: Early history and founding

 The company was founded in 2016 by Robert Falck, Filip Lilja and Linnéa Kornehed.
 The company manufactures electric and self-driving vehicles.
 The company name is a reference to the Nordic god of thunder and lightning, Thor, and means "the lone rider".
 In the Spring of 2017, the company introduced their transport vehicle, an Autonomous Electric Truck (AET), formerly known as the T-pod and later as the Einride pod, an electric truck which does not contain a cabin.
 The first full-scale prototype of what was then called the T-Pod was revealed on July 4, 2017, at Almedalen Week in Visby, Sweden.
 Einride also announced a 2017 partnerships with Lidl and DB Schenker in 2018.
 On July 12, 2018, as part of Future Lab at the Goodwood Festival of Speed, Einride launched an autonomous and all-electric logging truck.

 On November 5, 2018, Einride launched the first commercial installation of the Einride autonomous truck at a DB Schenker facility in Jönköping, Sweden.
-In May 2019, an Einride vehicle started daily deliveries on a public road there; it is permitted to go at up to 5 km per hour.
+In May 2019, an Einride vehicle started daily deliveries on a public road there; it was permitted to go at up to 5 km per hour.